Dannydough/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

 11.)
-Now that we have the files downloaded and installed we will want to search for IIS in the windows search bar.
-Open IIS as an administrator.
-  The program should look like this.
+Now that the files are downloaded and installed, search for IIS in the Windows search bar and open Internet Information Services (IIS) Manager as an administrator.
+The program should appear with a window similar to this:

 <p>
 <img src="https://imgur.com/rgdZwmM.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 12.)
-We will now want to register PHP from within IIS.
+Now, to register PHP within IIS, follow these steps:

-  Click on PHP Manager
+In the IIS Manager, click on PHP Manager in the left-hand pane.
+From there, you can manage PHP settings and register PHP with IIS.

 <p>
 <img src="https://imgur.com/k8TMbOu.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-Register new PHP version.
+Register new version of PHP.

 <p>
 <img src="https://imgur.com/DAXaUNV.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-You will want to provide a path to the php executable file (php-cgi.exe)).
+To provide the path to the PHP executable file (php-cgi.exe), follow these steps:

-  Go to C Drive -> PHP -> click on php-cgi file.
+- In the PHP Manager in IIS, click on the option to register PHP.
+- Navigate to C:\PHP.
+- Select the php-cgi.exe file and click OK to register it.

 <p>
 <img src="https://imgur.com/oJZ0gp9.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-  Restart the IIS server.
+  Restart IIS server.

 <p>
 <img src="https://imgur.com/AtYkdl1.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 13.)
-Install osTicket v1.15.8
+To install osTicket v1.15.8, follow these steps:

-  -Download osTicket from the Installation Files Folder -Extract and copy "upload" folder to c:\inetpub\wwwroot -Within c:\inetpub\root, Rename "upload" to "osTicket"
+- Download osTicket from the Installation Files folder.

-  Reload IIS again.
+- Extract the contents of the downloaded file.
+- Copy the "upload" folder to C:\inetpub\wwwroot.
+- Navigate to C:\inetpub\wwwroot, then rename the "upload" folder to "osTicket".
+- Afterward, reload IIS to apply the changes.

+This will set up osTicket on your IIS server.

 14.)
-On IIS go to sites -> Default -> osTicket
-  -On the right, click “Browse *:80”
+In IIS, follow these steps:

+- Go to Sites in the left pane.
+- Expand Default and select osTicket.
+- On the right-hand side, click *Browse :80.
+- This will open osTicket in your default web browser for further configuration.

 <p>
 <img src="https://imgur.com/AlLIIgU.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>